gtchakama/zi-user/README.md

 # Zi-User

-Zi-User is a simple package that generates random user objects with fake names and passwords.
-It uses an object containing arrays of fake first names and last names to generate random name combinations.
-It also generates a random email address and password.
+Zi-User is a robust TypeScript package for generating random user objects with realistic fake names, emails, passwords, usernames, and additional details.
+It's designed to be flexible, easy to use, and perfect for testing, development, and demonstration purposes.

+## Features

+- Generate single or multiple user objects
+- Realistic first names and last names
+- Email generation based on user names (with uniqueness check)
+- Strong password generation with mixed character types
+- Username creation from first and last names (with format options)
+- Additional user properties: age, birth date, phone number
+- Export generated users to JSON or CSV
+- Written in TypeScript for better type safety
+- Customizable options

 ## Installation

-To use Zi-User in your project, you can install it via npm:
+Install Zi-User via npm:

 ```bash
 npm install zi-user